Skip to content

 input[type="range"] {

-appearance: base-range;
+appearance: base;

 }

-input[type="range"]::range-track {
+input[type="range"]::slider-track {

 height: 4px;